Yuss9/Yuss9/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I am passionate about crypto currency
+- ⚡ Fun fact: I am passionate about VR/AR and Ios developpement

 ### Connect with me: